Landslide prone areas

 Places and location that may be prone to landslides include the following:

-Slopes, the bottom of slopes and canyons are examples of locations that may be prone to landslides and mudflows.
-Southern California, for example, has many steep slopes and weak rocks, making that areas a great location for landslides.
+Slopes, the bottom of slopes, and canyons are examples of locations that may be prone to landslides and mudflows.
+Southern California, for example, has many steep slopes and weak rocks, making those areas a great location for landslides.
 Regions with more seismic activity or earth movements are also locations that may be prone to landslides.
 Seismic activity causes disturbances in the land and breaks up the bedrock.
 Areas with high rainfall amounts and slopes are also great conditions for landslides.

 Frequency of landslide events:

 Anywhere that there has been a mudslide or landslide is an area that is prone to it.
-Chances are, it will happen again, because the conditions for it to happen may still be present.
+Chances are, it will happen again because the conditions for it to happen may still be present.